alper/alpernl/content/posts/mobile-widget-camp/index.md

 As [Chipchase wrote](http://www.janchipchase.com/blog/archives/2009/04/1000000000-apps-pfft.html): “\[…\] the interesting trend to watch will be the mainstreaming of just-in-time discovery and consumption of highly focused and contextually useful applications.”

+I can't wait to see if and how [^4] we will get there.

+[^1]: Though it will be interesting to see how far Apple will have advanced the signposts by then.
+[^2]: In many cases it's not even possible to do that.
+[^3]: You may notice that [Netvibes](http://www.netvibes.com) offers the option to intall widgets to Desktop widget runtimes and Google does not.
-I can't wait to see if and how ((And how will Nokia's interests in widgets, lightweight applications, device APIs and their own webkit browser relate to these developments?)) we will get there.
+[^4]: And how will Nokia's interests in widgets, lightweight applications, device APIs and their own webkit browser relate to these developments?